Australian aboriginal flag - In recognition of the original custodians of my country, and the Australian flag

 The Crab Nebula, M1

-The Crab Nebula, M1 - Credit: Jeff Hester and Paul Scowen (Arizona State University), and NASA
+Credit: Jeff Hester and Paul Scowen

 Enlarge

-Dialup/Forum size
+Dial-up/Forum size

 HiRes